-Phi Mu was founded in 1852 at Wesleyan College in Macon, Ga. and is the second oldest sorority in the nation.
-We have provided social opportunities, a support network, and personal enrichment resources to members for over 160 years.
-In that time over 175,000 Phi Mu women have been vibrant members of college campuses and we have chartered over 247 chapters.
+Phi Mu was founded in 1852 at Wesleyan College in Macon, Georgia and is the second oldest sorority in the nation.
+We have provided social opportunities, a support network and personal enrichment resources to members for over 160 years.
+In that time, more than 180,000 women have been vibrant Phi Mu members and we have chartered 250 chapters on campuses across the country.

 Founded in 1852, Phi Mu is a women’s organization which provides personal and academic development, service to others, commitment to excellence and lifelong friendship through a shared tradition.
 Phi Mu promotes vibrant living, encouraging members to achieve their personal best.